karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ```

-And when I try to create the image it fails miserably with a 401 error.
+And when I try to built the image it fails miserably with a 401 error.
 Let's fix it.

 ## Scenario 1 : Using a NuGet.Config